 This is where seasonal bucket lists come in!

-Head here to get access to these bucket lists as well as all the free downloadable printables available in the resource library!
+Head here to get access to the CHK Ressource Library to these FREE bucket lists as well as all the free downloadable printables available in the resource library!

 Hopefully, these end 0f school tradition ideas will help make the transition from school year to summer meaningful and special for your family.